aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/range/_index.md

 ## Range class

 Represents a contiguous area in a document.
+To learn more, visit the [Working with Ranges](https://docs.aspose.com/words/net/working-with-ranges/) documentation article.

 The document is represented by a tree of nodes and the nodes provide operations to work with the tree, but some operations are easier to perform if the document is treated as a contiguous sequence of text.

-**Range** is a "facade" interface that provide methods that treat the document or portions of the document as "flat" text regardless of the fact that the document nodes are stored in a tree-like object model.
+[Range](./) is a "facade" interface that provide methods that treat the document or portions of the document as "flat" text regardless of the fact that the document nodes are stored in a tree-like object model.

-**Range** does not contain any text or nodes, it is merely a view or "window" over a fragment of a document.
+[Range](./) does not contain any text or nodes, it is merely a view or "window" over a fragment of a document.